 Request For Information (RFI) Process in Construction

-One of the main purposes of RFI process is to gather information and compare companies that are offering goods or services that you need to complete the project deliverables.
-However, RFI’s can take different forms in construction industry.
+A request for information (RFI) is a formal process used to get information from vendors or suppliers to make a shortlist of potential suppliers.
+Basically, RFI is a typical process that is used to narrow down a list of candidates.
+One of the main purposes of the RFI process is to gather information and compare companies that are offering goods or services that you need to complete the project deliverables.
+However, RFI’s can take different forms in the construction industry.
 As the complexity of a construction project increases, RFI’s become complicated and confusing.
-In this article we will discuss the concept of request for information (RFI) and share recommendations to improve this process.
+In this article, we will discuss the construction request for information process and share recommendations to improve this process.

-What is a Request For Information (RFI)
+What is a Request For Information (RFI) in Construction

 It can have different formats depending on who the Requests For Information (RFI) is for.
-For example a request for information between a contractor and a subcontractor who will perform construction activities, will be different than one between a contractor and a vendor.
+For example, a request for information between a contractor and a subcontractor who will perform construction activities will be different than one between a contractor and a vendor.

-In any case, the Requests For Information (RFI) is a standard communication tool created to gather information about the capabilities of contractors, suppliers, vendors and subcontractors.
+In any case, the Requests For Information (RFI) is a standard communication tool created to gather information about the capabilities of contractors, suppliers, vendors, and subcontractors.

-Below are 14 tips for managing Requests For Information (RFI) process in the construction projects.
+Below are 14 tips for managing the Requests For Information (RFI) process in construction projects.
 This is important for reducing risks on projects involving multiple parties and disciplines.

 1. Create a Requests For Information (RFI) template and configure the fields in order to categorize and limit the inputs.
-This helps to collect information in a formal and structured manner which helps to make comparison easily and quickly.
+This helps to collect information in a formal and structured manner which helps to make comparisons easily and quickly.

 2. Be specific for the information needed.
 By this means you can get a useful response.
 The vendors may not understand if your questions are unclear.